 The Sig attribute in a PKMv2 RSA-Acknowledgment indicates a RSA signature over all the other attributes in this message, and terminal 1 private key is used to make a RSA signature.

-After achieving initial authorization, each DPP terminal periodically seeks reauthorization with its peer terminal; reauthorization is initiated for each direction by the receiving terminal.
-The directional authorization and reauthorization is managed by the terminal’s PKMv2 Authorization state machine.
-A DPP terminal shall maintain its authorization status with the other terminal to be able to refresh aging TEKs.

-Reauthentication period shall be a configurable parameter (typically, 24 hours).

-TEK state machines manage the refreshing of TEKs as per section 7.2.2.9 of 802.16-2017.
+After achieving initial authorization, each DPP terminal shall maintain PKMv2 requirements as per section 7.2.2 of 802.16-2017.

 PKMv2 Messages shall be as in tables 6-80, 6-81, 6-82 and 6-83 of 802.16-2017.
 In PKMv2 RSA-Request and PKMv2 RSA-Acknowledgement messages, attributes related to MS shall be populated with the sending terminal attributes, and attributes related to BS shall be populated with the receiving terminal attributes.
 In PKMv2 RSA-Reply and PKMv2 RSA-Reject, attributes related to BS shall be populated with the sending terminal attributes, and attributes related to MS shall be populated with the receiving terminal attributes.

 Automatic Packet Header Suppression